angelica-moreira/CfgGenerator/ReadMe.txt

 Obs.: The example program of the first project description is inside the folder TP1/CfgGenerator/src/TestFiles/Test and the benchmarks are inside the folder TP1/CfgGenerator/src/TestFiles/standford

+Obs2.: The source code of our pass is inside the folder TP1/CfgGenerator/src/lib/CFG_Generator and it was regitred with the name: cfg-generator.